kendlenx/carbon-tracker/assets/legal/privacy_policy.md

-# Privacy Policy for Carbon Tracker
+# Privacy Policy for Carbon Step

 **Last updated:** October 15, 2024

 ## 1. Introduction

-Carbon Tracker ("we", "our", or "us") is committed to protecting your privacy.
+Carbon Step ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ## 2. Information We Collect